lewis-morris/flarchitect/docs/source/advanced_configuration.rst

     class Config:
         API_POST_SETUP_CALLBACK = ensure_admin

-For more examples see the :doc:`callbacks` page.
+For more examples see the :doc:`extensions` page.